racket (noun)

 Confused clattering noise; clamor.
 (MW)

 A loud unpleasant noise; a din.
-(OD)
+(NOA)

 Uproar, disturbance, especially as resulting from noisy or disorderly behavior; din, cacophony, excessive or obtrusive noise.
 (OED)